soufianetahiri/os-security-assessment/README.md

 ## ⚙️ Configuration

-Edit `config.ini` to customize your assessment:
+Edit `config.ini` to customize your assessment.
+Pay special attention to CPE names and validation rules as they are crucial for accurate vulnerability matching.

+### Required Configuration Sections

+#### Basic Configuration
 ```ini
 [API]
 api_key = your_nvd_api_key